xrdocs/design/_blogs/2020-09-20-converged-sdn-transport-3_5-hld.md

 2. Each ABR is represented by a unique Prefix-SID.

-Choosing between Anycast-SID or Prefix-SID depends on the requested service and inclusiong of Anycast SIDs in the SR-TE Policy.
+Choosing between Anycast-SID or Prefix-SID depends on the requested service and inclusion of Anycast SIDs in the SR-TE Policy.
 Please refer to Section: "Services - Design".
+If one is using the SR-PCE, such as the case of ODN SR-TE paths, the inclusion of Anycast SIDs is done via configuration.

 Note that both options can be combined on the same network.